serenabai/NYC-Ubers/README.md

 Although the variables we used for our causal inference model all have an expected positive causal effect on driver_pay, there is additional data that would be useful in predicting driver_pay.
 Another dataset we could use would be rider demand data, which would directly impact driver_pay as Uber makes use of surge pricing during times of peak demand.
 The type of road each driver took could also have an impact on trip_minute and act as an instrumental variable to determine driver_pay.
 For example, even if trip_miles was long, if the driver took the highway instead of a city street, trip_minutes would decrease significantly causing driver_pay to decrease.

 From our research, we expected positive coefficients from all of the variables in our model as we believed that each variable has a positive causal effect on driver_pay.
 Our OLS regression results matched our expectations, giving us confidence that there’s a causal relationship between our chosen treatment and outcome.
 Furthermore, all our variables’ p-values are approximately zero, and zero does not lie in any of the variables’ confidence intervals, which strengthens the idea that there is a causal relationship.
-However, we are not as confident about the true coefficients of our variables’ effects on driver_pay as we did not consider the entire dataset of 2022.

 ## GLMs & Nonparametric Methods
 ### Methods